congatudo/Congatudo/docs/_pages/companion_apps/lovelace_valetudo_map_card.md

 ---
 # Lovelace Valetudo Map Card

-A card for the Home Assistant Lovelace UI, which renders the map data provided by Valetudo onto a card.<br/>
+A card for the Home Assistant Lovelace UI, which renders the map data provided by Valetudo onto a card.

 You'll need this if you want to use the autoconfigured Map of Valetudo in Home Assistant.